 "Begin establishing the unit's bases and facilities.
-We will also construct modular causeway systems from this location to meet the mission's needs.
+We will provide watercraft transportation support from this location.
 I want the unit area of operations set up and operational immediately, followed by administrative and bivouac areas.
-The enemy is capable of mounting aerial and ground attacks and is also capable of bringing direct and indirect fire upon us.
+The enemy is capable of mounting aerial, ground and small watercraft attacks and is also capable of bringing direct and indirect fire upon us.
 Have all subordinate soldiers use cover and concealment to mask our activities and strictly enforce light and noise discipline.
 Have them place LP's and OP's far enough out to give adequate warning.
 Uniform remains MOPP2 for all assigned and attached personnel based on reports of enemy treat capabilities."